-Hipchickindc is a licensed real estate broker.
-She is the founder of 10 Square Team and is affiliated with Keller Williams Capital Properties .
-10 Square Team is a popville.com advertiser.
+GDoN-R has been written exclusively for PoPville since 2009 by Suzanne Des Marais.
+Suzanne is a practicing Realtor with the Bediz Group, LLC at Keller Williams Capital Properties .
 Unless specifically noted, neither she nor the company that she is affiliated with represented any of the parties or were directly involved in the transaction reported below.
-Unless otherwise noted, the source of information is Metropolitan Regional Information Systems (MRIS), which is the local multiple listing system.
+Unless otherwise noted, the source of information is Metropolitan Regional Information Systems (MRIS), which is the local multiple listing system and/or Smartcharts by Showingtime.
 Information is deemed reliable but not guaranteed.

 Legal Subdivision: Old City #2